dymaptic/ChromeHtmlToPdf/README.md

+# NOTE: We are not currently using this REPO

 ## What is ChromeHtmlToPdf?

 ChromeHtmlToPdf is a 100% managed C# .NET library and console application that can be used to convert HTML to PDF format with the use of Google Chrome